acl-org/emnlp-2026/_pages/sponsors.md

 ---

 EMNLP 2026 invites you to sponsor the conference.
 If your organization would like to sponsor the EMNLP, please refer to our [Sponsorship Booklet](/assets/Sponsorship%20brochure%20for%20ACL%202026%20conferences.pdf) for information about sponsorship rates and benefits.
-For any questions regarding sponsorship, please contact the sponsorship chairs: Name (<email@email.com>).
-The deadline to sponsor EMNLP 2026 is TBA.
+For any questions regarding sponsorship, please contact the sponsorship chairs: [TBA].
+The deadline to sponsor EMNLP 2026 is [TBA].

 <style>
 .sponsors-list { justify-content: flex-start; }